Seriously, babies in tie-dye are the cutest.

 Most of the clothes we buy and wear, including onesies, are actually dyed with fibre-reactive dyes.

-Synthetic fabric dyes aren’t a good idea.
+Don’t use dyes for synthetic fabric with babies.
 They tend to coat the fabric, so your baby has a very real chance of ingesting dye if they chew on their clothes – and let’s face it, that’s what babies do.

 Therefore, it’s best to stick with cellulose fibres and fibre-reactive dyes.